-- Refuge Managers/Project Leaders with Service lands under their jurisdiction which require the development and maintenance of a Fire Management Plan 4 must attend either the National Advanced Fire and Resource Institute 5 - 6 (NAFRI) or a locally sponsored Fire Management Leadership course, or may, upon concurrence of the RFMC, attend the Agency Administrator - 7 - Workshop for Prescribed Fire course which is hosted by the National Interagency Prescribed Fire Training Center (PFTC). - Field supervisors who may approve prescribed fire plans must attend the 10 NAFRI sponsored Fire Management Leadership Course (NFML) or upon 11 concurrence of the RFMC, must attend either the Agency Administrator 12 Workshop at PFTC or a Local Fire Management Leadership course (LFML).
-13 - Regional Chiefs, Regional Refuge Supervisors, and Refuge 14 • Managers/Project Leaders must complete periodic refresher training as 15 16 determined by their supervisor in consultation with the RFMC.
-Refresher training options may include attending fire management training/workshops, 17 trainee experiences, or mentoring.
-18 - Guidance for use of the agency qualification for Agency Administrators 19 (AADM) can be found in the FWS Fire Management Handbook.
-20
+- Refuge Managers/Project Leaders with Service lands under their jurisdiction which require the development and maintenance of a Fire Management Plan must attend either the National Advanced Fire and Resource Institute (NAFRI) or a locally sponsored Fire Management Leadership course, or may, upon concurrence of the RFMC, attend the Agency Administrator Workshop for Prescribed Fire course which is hosted by the National Interagency Prescribed Fire Training Center (PFTC). - Field supervisors who may approve prescribed fire plans must attend the NAFRI sponsored Fire Management Leadership Course (NFML) or upon concurrence of the RFMC, must attend either the Agency Administrator Workshop at PFTC or a Local Fire Management Leadership course (LFML). - Regional Chiefs, Regional Refuge Supervisors, and Refuge Managers/Project Leaders must complete periodic refresher training as determined by their supervisor in consultation with the RFMC.
+Refresher training options may include attending fire management training/workshops, trainee experiences, or mentoring. - Guidance for use of the agency qualification for Agency Administrators (AADM) can be found in the Service Fire Management Handbook.

-22 Fire Management Officer Training
+Fire Management Officer Training

-- All Fire Management Officers (FMO) are required to attend the M-581, - Interagency Fire Program Management course, either as a student or as a - member of the instructor cadre.
-If attending as an instructor, the FMO must be - 26 present for the entire course.
+- 2 All Fire Management Officers (FMO) are required to attend the M-581, - 3 Interagency Fire Program Management course, either as a student or as a - 4 member of the instructor cadre.
+If attending as an instructor, the FMO must be - 5 present for the entire course.

-28 FWS Firefighter General Training Requirements
+7 FWS Firefighter General Training Requirements

-One-Time Training Annual Training Recurring Training Agency permanent, career seasonal, & temporary firefighters Hazardous Materials- First Responder Awareness Level B3: Combination Helicopter/Airplane Safety (Classroom/Online) Blood Borne Pathogens (online - DOI Learn) RT-130 Annual Fireline Safety Training First Aid /CPR (every 2 years) B3: Combination Helicopter/Airpl ane Safety Refresher (every 3 years) Hazardous Materials (see 242 FW 6 Table 6-4) Hazardous Materials (see 242 FW 6 Table 6-4) Defensive Driving (every 3 years) F Required Training AD & EFF First Aid/CPR Defensive driving (if operating GOV)
+One-Time Training Annual Training Recurring

+Training

+A Hazardous Materials- First Aid /CPR

+Agency First Responder (every 2 years)

+permanent, Awareness Level

+career A-100 Basic Aviation RT-130 Annual A-100 Basic

+seasonal, & Safety Fireline Safety Aviation Safety

+temporary firefighters (Classroom/Online) Training (every 3 years)

+menginers Hazardous Materials Hazardous Defensive

+(see 242 FW 6 Table Materials (see 242 Driving (every 3

+6-4) FW 6 Table 6-4) years)

+F Required Training

+AD & EFF First Aid/CPR Defensive driving (if operating GOV)

+ADKEIT